 Now more than ever, entertainment industries require thoughtful and hardworking professionals who understand the importance of collaborative and ethical filmmaking practices and embrace innovative storytelling as a key cultural form.
-Join us and find your way to make an impact, on screens and off.
+Join us and find your way to make an impact, on screen and off.

 Students who pursue the BA in film with a concentration in filmmaking practices receive grounding in fundamental production skills; entertainment and media ethics; feature, short and episodic screenwriting; and general film and media industry history and practices.

-Production experience is regularly available through select lower-division courses that provide creative coursework options, the upper-division course FMP 300 and credited opportunities to work on projects produced by students, faculty, and the New American Film School.
+Production experience is regularly available through select lower-division courses that provide creative coursework options, the upper-division course FMP 300, and credited opportunities to work on projects produced by students, faculty and The Sidney Poitier New American Film School.
 All students complete a year-long senior project, initiated and developed by the students and supported with dedicated faculty mentorship, and are supported in their professional goals through the innovative Film Spark program in Los Angeles.
 There is also a unique Semester in L.A. program available to senior-year students, as well as industry boot camps and job and intern fairs.